 Most drivers also find the seats in the 9-5 especially comfortable, particularly those featuring heating and ventilation.
 Passenger room is also excellent for both front and rear seats.
 And trunk space is more than adequate for most at nearly 16 cubic feet.
 For those with lots to transport, the SportCombi wagon offers up to 73 cubic feet of cargo space.

 All in all, we think the 9-5 makes a more than solid choice as a used car purchase.

-There are actually several different ways to buy a used 9-5 at the lowest price, and even at wholesale.
+There are actually several different ways to buy a used 9-5 at the lowest price, and even at wholesale, although it's become more challenging due to fewewr and fewer lower mileage models being available.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.